Reference Guided Alignment

 GSNAP

-GSNAP(1) joined the Sequencher family of plugins in version 5.0.
-GSNAP uses highly efficient methods for reference based alignment by compressing the reference sequence.
+GSNAP(2) joined the Sequencher family of plugins in version 5.0.
+GSNAP uses highly efficient methods for reference- based alignment by compressing the reference sequence.
 This allows GSNAP to be faster and easier while performing Next-Gen sequencing.

-The results of any alignment with GSNAP are able to be viewed in the popular Tablet browser.
+The results of any alignment with GSNAP can be viewed in the popular Tablet browser.

 Maq